reinai/FlappyBirdAI/README.md

 * [NumPy](https://www.numpy.org/) fundamental package for scientific computing with Python
 * [Pillow](https://python-pillow.org/) Python Imaging Library
 * [pyGame](https://www.pygame.org/news) cross-platform set of Python modules designed for writing video games
-* [monte-carlo-tree-search](https://github.com/ImparaAI/monte-carlo-tree-search) Python3 library for running a Monte Carlo tree search, which was modified and used to merge with Q learning logic to create Monte Carlo Q Learning approach
 * other helper modules which can be installed manually

 ## Game run example